CircleUp Closes $125M Fund Powered by Machine Learning - BevNET.com

 The fund will take an approach that involves a relatively large number of bets on consumer brands.
 The goal is to approach at least 18 a year, according to CircleUp, and informing it all will be Helio, a massive program that collects and analyzes billions of data points from over 1.2 million companies.

 “The thesis behind the fund is the belief that there is a white space at the early stage of the traditional CPG market,” Ryu said.
-“Our belief is that larger consumer focused venture capital funds have either have only focused on the intersection of consumer technology, which you’ve seen a lot of Silicon Valley venture capitalists, or true CPG capital has wanted to write larger checks, north of $10 million.”
+“Our belief is that early-stage consumer investing has either focused on the intersection of consumer [goods] and technology… or that more traditional CPG investors want to write larger checks, north of $10 million.

 Caldbeck said the fund and the technology behind it will break the mold of an investment and business paradigm that has operated in the same way for the past 30 years.